 Many dog owners will be familiar with the dog food aisle of their local Walmart store, where they can find brands like Ol’Roy, Kibbles ‘N Bits, Gravy Train, Purina Dog Chow, and more.
 Sadly, many of these brands make food that is poor-quality and far from ideal.

-However, there are others that can be found in Walmart, such as Rachel Ray Nutrish, Pure Balance, Crave, and Purina Beyond, that produce much better food.
+However, there are others that can be found in Walmart, such as Rachael Ray Nutrish, Pure Balance, Crave, and Purina Beyond, that produce much better food.
 You can learn more in our article Best Dog Food At Walmart.

 While many of these brands do not sell their food in overly large packaging or volumes, Walmart excels in their supply, and you are likely able to purchase a large number of bags on any given visit.